ErkrodC/UnityChess/README.md

 ### Contributing
 Downloading a zip of the repository may not work.
 To properly clone, [download](https://git-lfs.github.com/) and install Git LFS.
+For a more in-depth explanation/guide, visit the relevant [wiki page](https://github.com/ErkrodC/UnityChess/wiki/Getting-The-Project).

 Please follow the collaborative github workflow, well described [here](https://github.com/asmeurer/git-workflow/blob/master/README.md).